sharetribe/flex-docs/src/docs/tutorial-branding/change-images/index.md

 In the [previous step](/tutorial/first-edit/), you made changes to the CSS Properties on marketplaceDefaults.css file.
-This time you make changes to global CSS classes. **`.defaultBackgroundImage`** class can be found from there too.
-It is used to provide a background image for the Hero component on the landing page.
+This time you make changes to global CSS classes. **`.defaultBackgroundImage`** class can be found in there too.
+It is used to provide a background image for pages such as Authentication Page for sign-up and login.

 ```shell
 └── src